Esri/raster-functions/README.md

 # ArcGIS Raster Functions

-This repository houses *raster function templates* (as .rft.xml files) that connect multiple *raster functions* as a chain to describe image processing operation.
-You can apply easily these template on a raster dataset, a mosaic dataset, or an image service to enable on-the-fly processing.
+This repository houses *raster function templates* (as .rft.xml files) that chains multiple *raster functions* and describes a powerful image processing operation.
+Templates can be very easily applied on single raster dataset, a mosaic dataset, or an image service to enable on-the-fly processing.
 This repository also contains new *raster functions* written in Python that extend the image processing capabilities of ArcGIS.

-Jump to the [Resources]() section for links to pages that elaborate on these concepts.
+Jump to the [Resources](https://github.com/ArcGIS/raster-functions/blob/master/README.md#resources) section for links to pages that elaborate on these concepts.

 ## Requirements